Current Editorial Board Rosters

 - Editorial board member

 The number of editors and editorial board members for each journal varies and is a function of the number of submissions over the preceding 2 years.
 At present, AJA, AJSLP, JSLHR, and LSHSS have a combined total of 6 editors-in-chief (one for each journal or journal section of JSLHR), 40 editors, and 175 editorial board members.
-Perspectives of the ASHA Special Interest Groups will have 4 editors-in-chief, 19 editors (one for each SIG) and 179 editorial board members.
+Perspectives of the ASHA Special Interest Groups will has 4 editors-in-chief, 19 editors (one for each SIG) and 176 editorial board members.
 Duties and qualifications for these roles, as well as information on expressing interest to serve on an editorial board, are detailed in the sections below.

 With each journal or section guided by an editor-in-chief, the goal is to empower highly experienced scientists who have a larger vision for the field to shape and adjust the journal to best meet the ever-evolving needs of the readership.
 The editors-in-chief are also in the optimal position to have broad oversight of the review process.
 In this model, editors are empowered to make final editorial decisions on submissions on the basis of structured reviews and recommendations from committed expert reviewers who are editorial board members.